dnychka/NCARData/README.md

 In case the old webpage has been removed from NCAR also included is a pdf of the page and also the R functions that are referred to on the page.

+These data are freely available in the public domain.
+Just this formatting is original.
+If you use these data, however,  please cite this source.

+DISCLAIMER:
+The accuracy or reliability of the data is not guaranteed or warranted in any way and the providers disclaim liability of any kind whatsoever, including, without limitation, liability for quality, performance, merchantability and fitness for a particular purpose arising out of the use, or inability to use the data